expo/expo/docs/versions/unversioned/react-native/statusbar.md

 ### Usage with Navigator

 It is possible to have multiple `StatusBar` components mounted at the same time.
 The props will be merged in the order the `StatusBar` components were mounted.
-One use case is to specify status bar styles per route using `Navigator`.

 ```javascript